Corporate social responsibility and sustainability report

 The Group has conducted a stakeholder and materiality analysis which identifies the economic, social, climate and environmental consequences of the company’s operations that have the greatest impact on stakeholders’ assessments and decisions.

 As a basis for these analyses the Group has identified the groups, organisations and individuals that are impacted by the Group’s operations or which have an impact on the Group’s strategy and goal achievement.
 Further, this analysis has been used to identify and understand factors that are important for the business strategy and for the stakeholders.
-Material items are defined based on the management’s experience of areas stakeholders have shown most interest for during regular stakeholder dialog over the last years, and managements knowledge of the Group’s impact on economic, social and environmental areas.
+Material items are defined based on the management’s experience of areas stakeholders have shown most interest for in during regular stakeholder dialog over the last years, and managements knowledge of the Group’s impact on economic, social and environmental areas.

 The model below specifies the degree of importance for SSG’s stakeholders, as well as what is important and relevant for Self Storage Group: